aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authz-grant.md

   RFC2046:

 informative:
+  RFC8414:
   RFC9470:
-  I-D.ietf-oauth-resource-metadata:
-  RFC8414:
+  RFC9728:

 --- abstract

-This specification provides a mechanism for an application to use an identity assertion to obtain an access token for a third-party API using Token Exchange {{RFC8693}} and JWT Profile for OAuth 2.0 Authorization Grants {{RFC7523}}.
+This specification provides a mechanism for an application to use an identity assertion to obtain an access token for a third-party API by coordinating through a common enterprise identity provider using Token Exchange {{RFC8693}} and JWT Profile for OAuth 2.0 Authorization Grants {{RFC7523}}.

 --- middle

 # Introduction

+In typical enterprise scenarios, applications are configured for single sign-on to the enterprise identity provider (IdP) using OpenID Connect or SAML.
+This enables users to access all the necessary enterprise applications using a single account at the IdP, and enables the enterprise to manage which users can access which applications.

+When one application wants to access a user's data at another application, it will start an interactive OAuth flow ({{RFC6749}}) to obtain an access token for the application on behalf of the user.
+This OAuth flow enables a direct app-to-app connection between the two apps, and is not visible to the IdP used to log in to each app.

+This specification enables this kind of "Cross App Access" to be managed by the enterprise IdP, similar to how the IdP manages single sign-on to individual applications.

 The draft specification Identity Chaining Across Trust Domains {{I-D.ietf-oauth-identity-chaining}} defines how to request a JWT authorization grant from an Authorization Server and exchange it for an Access Token at another Authorization Server in a different trust domain.
-The specification is an application of a combination of OAuth 2.0 Token Exchange {{RFC8693}} and JSON Web Token (JWT) Profile for OAuth 2.0 Client Authentication and Authorization Grants {{RFC7523}}.
+The specification combines OAuth 2.0 Token Exchange {{RFC8693}} and JSON Web Token (JWT) Profile for OAuth 2.0 Client Authentication and Authorization Grants {{RFC7523}}.
 The draft supports multiple different use cases by leaving many details of the token exchange request and JWT authorization grant unspecified.

-This specification defines the additional details necessary to support interoperable implementations when using identity tokens as the input to the token exchange request.
-This specification assumes that there is a single authorization server that is trusted by two applications in different trust domains, as typically found in an enterprise scenario where the two applications allow users to log in using the same enterprise identity provider.
-The same enterprise identity provider that is trusted by applications for single sign-on can be extended to broker access to APIs as well.
+This specification defines the additional details necessary to support interoperable implementations in enterprise scenarios when two applications are configured for single sign-on to the same enterprise identity provider.
+In particular, this specification uses identity assertions as the input to the token exchange request.
+This way, the same enterprise identity provider that is trusted by applications for single sign-on can be extended to broker access to APIs.

 # Conventions and Definitions